powsybl/powsybl-core/docs/simulation/security/action-dsl.md

----
-layout: default
----

 # Action DSL
-The action DSL is a domain specific language written in groovy for the creation of a strategy to solve violations, used in [security analyses with remedial actions](index.md).
+The action DSL is a domain specific language written in groovy for the creation of a strategy to solve violations, used in [security analyses with remedial actions](security.md#operator-strategies).
 This strategy is constituted of a set of [contingencies](contingency-dsl.md), a set of modification on the network called **actions**, and a set of rules to determine in which circumstances to apply the actions.

-* TOC
-{:toc}

 ## Contingencies
 The contingencies are defined in the same way that is described in the [contingency DSL](contingency-dsl.md).
 Are supported:
 - N-1 contingencies that triggers a single equipment at a time
 - N-K contingencies that triggers multiple equipments at a time
-- busbar contingencies that triggers a [busbar section](../../grid/model/index.md#busbar-section), a N-K contingency that triggers all the equipments connected to that busbar section.
+- busbar contingencies that triggers a [busbar section](../../grid_model/network_subnetwork.md#busbar-section), a N-K contingency that triggers all the equipments connected to that busbar section.

 ## Actions
 The actions are modifications that could be made on the network to solve a security issue.
 It could be topology modification like opening or closing a switch, setpoints modification, tap position modification.
 PowSyBl provides a set of predefined actions, but this possibilities are infinite as you can create custom actions or groovy scripts.